 - register with the municipality: the first step after arriving to the Netherlands is to register with the municipality in which the residence is based; the registration is submitted with the Municipal Personal Records Database (BRP); the applicant will need to present a translated and legalized copy of his birth certificate.

 - health insurance: any individual living in the Netherlands must have health insurance; this can be arranged within four months after the arrival in the country.

 When moving to the Netherlands based on an employment contract, the residence permit will have the same validity as the length of the employment contract but no more than five years.
-In the event in which the residence permit holder becomes unemployed during this time, a period of maximum three months is allowed for a new job search.
+In the event in which the residence permit holder becomes unemployed during this time, a period of a maximum of three months is allowed for a new job search.
 The type of work is indicated on the back of the residence permit.
-For example, highly skilled migrants can either become employed as a skilled worker or work as a self-employed individual.
+For example, highly skilled migrants can either become employed as skilled workers or work as self-employed individuals.
 One of our immigration lawyers in Netherlands can give you more information.

 Obtaining Dutch citizenship